Construction and Property Highlights

 Aggregates Levy Rates

-Once more, the Government announced they would freeze the Aggregates Levy at £2/tonne.
-It would seem that the long-term intention to return the levy to index linking will take some time.
+As has been the case for a number of years, the Government announced that they would freeze Aggregates Levy rates for 2020-21 at £2/tonne.
+It would seem that the long-term intention to return the Levy to index-linking will take some time.

 This budget summary has been prepared from the Chancellor's Budget speech and supporting documentation.
 Budget proposals are subject to amendments during the course of the Finance Bill through Parliament.
 We have made every effort to ensure the accuracy of this publication but you should always obtain professional guidance before acting or refraining from any action as a result of its contents.